 Some of the common types of arthritis (that acupuncture can effectively treat) include:

-- Spondylarthropathies – Spondylarthropathies such as ankylosing spondylitis are autoimmune diseases which usually attack areas where ligaments and tendons are attached to the bone.
+Ankylosing Spondylitis – are autoimmune diseases which usually attack areas where ligaments and tendons are attached to the bone.
 These conditions cause pain as well as stiffness, particularly at the lower back.
-The spondylarthropathies group of arthritis is genetic and most common in Caucasian people.

 Common symptoms of Arthritis

 Some common symptoms of arthritis include minimized range of motion, stiffness, swelling as well as pain.
 Symptoms can appear and then disappear.
 They can range from mild to moderate to severe and they usually remain about the same over a long duration of time but they can get worse or advance with time.
 In severe cases, sufferers experience chronic pain coupled with an inability to carry out daily chores, such as difficulty in walking or climbing stairs.

 Arthritis can also result in lasting changes at the joints that may be visible, i.e. lumpy finger joints in RA, while other damages can only be observed through X-ray.
 Some kinds of arthritis are known to affect other organs apart from joints and skin such as the eyes, lungs, kidneys and even the heart.